-When you are a new mom, the freezer becomes your best friend for all those instant preps to feed your hungry family.
+When you are a new mom, your breastmilk stash becomes your best friend for all those instant preps to feed your hungry family.

-Here are some tips to maximize your freezer space for storing your liquid gold without giving up space for the food you need to, well, live on.
+Here are some tips to maximize your freezer space for breastmilk storage without giving up space for the food you need to, well, live.

 We will be looking at clever storage techniques just for you.